389th Fighter Squadron

 The 389th Fighter Squadron is part of the 366th Fighter Wing at Mountain Home Air Force Base, Idaho.
-It operates McDonnell Douglas F-15E Strike Eagle aircraft conducting close air support.
+It operates the multi-role McDonnell Douglas F-15E Strike Eagle aircraft specializing in tactical intercepts, offensive and defensive counter air, and close air support.
+The 389FS "Thunderbolts" conducts training exercises across the US, such as Red Flag and William Tell, and regularly deploys to support US operations overseas.